-If you need to see a specialist, you do not need a referral in most cases.
-You can see any specialist in our network.
-But, you may need approval in advance from SCFHP.
+If you need to see a specialist, you may need a referral from your PCP.
+You may also need approval in advance from SCFHP.
 This is called prior authorization.
-See Chapter 4 of your Member Handbook for information about what services need prior authorization.
+See Chapter 3 of your Member Handbook for information about referrals and Chapter 4 of your Member Handbook for information about what services need prior authorization.

 Find a Doctor

 The SCFHP Cal MediConnect Provider and Pharmacy Directory is a list of health care professionals that you may see as an SCFHP Cal MediConnect member.
 We also list pharmacies you may use to get your prescriptions.
 Providers are listed alphabetically by city.

 To request a hard copy of the Provider and Pharmacy Directory in the mail, please click here to submit an online request, or call Customer Service at 1-877-723-4795, Monday through Friday, 8 a.m. to 8 p.m.
 TTY/TDD users should call 1-800-735-2929 or 711.
 The call is free.

 NOTE: SCFHP contracts with many providers throughout Santa Clara County.
 Some SCFHP Cal MediConnect network providers may have been added or removed from our network after this directory was printed.
 To get the most up-to-date information about SCFHP Cal MediConnect providers in your area, call Customer Service at 1-877-723-4795, Monday through Friday, 8 a.m. to 8 p.m.
 TTY/TDD users should call 1-800-735-2929 or 711.
 The call is free.